 Susan S. Landis, Beckley, WV

-Susan S. Landis is Chair of the West Virginia Commission on the Arts on which she has served since 1998.
+Susan S. Landis chairs the West Virginia Commission on the Arts where she has served since 1998.
 She is also Executive Director of the Beckley Area Foundation, a community foundation serving a several county region in southern West Virginia.
 She is a former member of the Board of Directors of the National Assembly of State Arts Agencies.
-She has served as Secretary of the Board of Volunteers West Virginia, President of the Beckley Rotary Club, a member of the board of directors of the Beckley-Raleigh County Chamber of Commerce, Vice Chair of the Concord University Foundation, a member of the board of directors of Friends of West Virginia Public Broadcasting, West Virginia Grantmakers, West Virginia Humanities Commission, Leave a Legacy of Greater West Virginia, the Beckley Concert Association, and the Virginia Episcopal School.
+Susan is Secretary of the Board of Philanthropy West Virginia; a past President of the Beckley Rotary Club; a member of the Beckley-Raleigh County Chamber of Commerce; executive board member of the Friends of West Virginia Public Broadcasting; and a member of the West Virginia Humanities Council, Leave a Legacy of Greater West Virginia, the Beckley Concert Association, and the College of William and Mary Alumni Association.

 Charlene “Suny” Monk, Amherst, VA